What’s in This Article

 Key Takeaways

-- St. Barts is a luxurious Caribbean island famous for its beautiful beaches, upscale resorts, and unique culture.
+- St. Barts is a luxury French Caribbean island celebrated for its beaches, upscale dining, and unique blend of French and island culture.

-- Peak season runs from December to April.
-Expect perfect weather but higher prices for accommodations and activities.
+- Peak season runs from December to April, offering ideal weather but higher prices and limited availability — book months in advance.

 Idyllic Climate and Vibrant Social Scene